andreagrisafi/SALTED/README.rst

 :code:`equirepr.build()`

-- Sparsify equivariant representations over a subset :code:`Menv` of atomic environment and compute truncated RKHS projectors as described in Ref.(4).
+- Sparsify training set by selecting a subset :code:`Menv` of atomic environment in order to compute sparse kernels and truncated RKHS projectors as described in Ref.(4).
 The non-linearity degree of the model must be defined at this stage by setting the variable :code:`z` as a positive integer. :code:`z=1` corresponds to a linear model.
 The truncation of small and negative eigenvalues when computing the RKHS projector can be modulated by the threshold :code:`eigcut` (default value $10^{-10}$).

 :code:`sparsify.build()`